Chewy (NYSE:CHWY) Issues Q2 2021 Earnings Guidance

 Chewy (NYSE:CHWY) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
-The company provided EPS guidance of $- for the period.
+The company provided earnings per share (EPS) guidance of $- for the period.
 The company issued revenue guidance of $2.15 billion-2.17 billion, compared to the consensus revenue estimate of $2.13 billion.

-Chewy (NYSE:CHWY) last posted its quarterly earnings results on Wednesday, June 9th.
-The company reported $0.09 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.02) by $0.11.
-The business had revenue of $2.14 billion during the quarter, compared to analyst estimates of $2.13 billion.
-During the same period last year, the firm posted ($0.12) earnings per share.
-The company’s quarterly revenue was up 31.7% on a year-over-year basis.
-As a group, sell-side analysts expect that Chewy will post 0.04 earnings per share for the current year.
+Chewy (NYSE:CHWY) last issued its quarterly earnings results on Wednesday, June 9th.
+The company reported $0.09 earnings per share for the quarter, topping the consensus estimate of ($0.02) by $0.11.
+The business had revenue of $2.14 billion during the quarter, compared to analysts’ expectations of $2.13 billion.
+During the same quarter in the previous year, the company posted ($0.12) earnings per share.
+The company’s quarterly revenue was up 31.7% compared to the same quarter last year.
+As a group, research analysts anticipate that Chewy will post 0.1 EPS for the current year.

-In related news, insider Stacy Bowman sold 13,825 shares of the business’s stock in a transaction that occurred on Monday, June 14th.
-The shares were sold at an average price of $75.04, for a total value of $1,037,428.00.
-Following the sale, the insider now directly owns 135,461 shares in the company, valued at approximately $10,164,993.44.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, General Counsel Susan Helfrick sold 18,646 shares of the business’s stock in a transaction that occurred on Monday, June 14th.
-The stock was sold at an average price of $75.04, for a total transaction of $1,399,195.84.
-Following the completion of the sale, the general counsel now owns 70,974 shares in the company, valued at $5,325,888.96.
+In other Chewy news, major shareholder Argos Holdings Gp Llc sold 6,150,000 shares of Chewy stock in a transaction dated Monday, April 12th.
+The stock was sold at an average price of $81.50, for a total transaction of $501,225,000.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, CEO Sumit Singh sold 77,689 shares of Chewy stock in a transaction dated Monday, June 14th.
+The stock was sold at an average price of $75.04, for a total value of $5,829,782.56.
+Following the sale, the chief executive officer now directly owns 306,727 shares of the company’s stock, valued at approximately $23,016,794.08.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 6,328,973 shares of company stock worth $514,655,134 over the last 90 days.
-0.67% of the stock is owned by insiders.
+Insiders sold a total of 6,389,436 shares of company stock valued at $519,424,174 in the last three months.
+Insiders own 0.67% of the company’s stock.

 Chewy, Inc, together with its subsidiaries, engages in the pure play e-commerce business in the United States.
 The company provides pet food and treats, pet supplies and pet medications, and other pet-health products, as well as pet services for dogs, cats, fish, birds, small pets, horses, and reptiles through its chewy.com retail Website, as well as its mobile applications.